The South African Institution Of Civil Engineering

-Bridge building project info:
+Bridge building project info

 The South African Institution of Civil Engineering (SAICE) initiated the bridge building competition in 1991 to further high school learners' use of Mathematics and Science in an engineering context to grow the profession.
 It has since become an enormous success.

 Because of its practical and hands-on nature, this event is SAICE's most successful initiative in attracting learners to civil engineering, as well as promoting a general awareness of the profession.
 The competition provides an ideal career guidance opportunity.
 It gives learners the opportunity to also build bridges between people, cultures and countries!